lenaMK/doc/exSynth/notesDiverses.md

 textile is a rule-based art, To create a pattern means to elaborate a set of rules, and a new pattern appears with a change within the rule.
-(GB p.6) ????
+(GB p.6)

+« Textile, A Diagonal Abstraction: Glass Bead in Conversation with T’ai Smith ». s. d.
+Glass Bead.
+Consulté le 17 février 2025. https://www.glass-bead.org/article/textile-diagonal-abstraction/.